vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Visitors provided by the VulkanSceneGraph project

 The VulkanSceneGraph uses vistors for utilities for end users as well as using them to implement core features.
-As well as providing useful functionality they also serve as a good example of the range of tasks you can tackle with visitors, and how to implement your own:
+As well as providing useful functionality they also serve as a good example of the range of tasks you can tackle with visitors, and how to implement your own.
+When reviewing the following examples look for the apply(..) methods that override the base Visitor/ConstVisitor::apply(..) methods as guide to what type of objects that handle:

 ### Event handling: